ajpikul-com/simpauth/README.md

-# BETA IS OUT!

 **TODO:**
 * pull example
 * improve logging

 ## Basic Idea of uWHO

-uWHO will wrap your multiplexer and will not allow any request to pass unless it satisfies auth.

-1. You write a state object- it contains whatever user information you want.
-It is alive for only the connection, but you will store it in a session (keep reading).
-2. You write required methods for your state object.
-It must satisfy the interface for core module (`uwho`) and whatever modules you choose.
+`uwho.Coordinator` wraps `mux` with authentication/authorization/session management.

+1. Write a `state` object for each connection.
+2. Write 5 required methods.
-3. You choose login modules (google login, username password, email link, etc).
-You add it's required methods to your state object.
+3. Choose login modules (google login, username password, email link, etc).
-4. You choose session modules.
-Right now there is only one, it's a cookie manager, and it requires you to write two methods.
+4. Add their methods to your `state` object.
+5. Choose session manager (usually `cookie`).
+6. Add it's method to your `state` object.
-5. You have to write a function that returns a new state object.
+7. Write a function that initializes your `state` object.
-6. You initialize the objects.

 TODO: see example at ____